wingo/stringrefs/README.md

 Which version of `ends-with-howdy?` will a source language produce?
-They are essentially equivalent in this use case of comparing against a static string, but in the general case, a source language that process strings in terms of codepoints would probably use the iterator, languages that treat strings as UTF-8 sequences would produce the WTF-8 version whereas those that process strings in terms of 16-bit code units will compile to the WTF-16 version.
+They are essentially equivalent in this use case of comparing against a static string, but in the general case, a source language that processes strings in terms of codepoints would probably use the iterator, languages that treat strings as UTF-8 sequences would produce the WTF-8 version whereas those that process strings in terms of 16-bit code units will compile to the WTF-16 version.

+One could instead do a character-by-character comparison, to avoid creating the slice.

+Stepping back a bit, prefix and suffix checks are examples of operations for which the stringref proposal should facilitate high-performance implementations.
+The primary strategy of the stringref proposal is to allow any such operation to be build in terms of its primitives.
+However if there are important compound operations (e.g. prefix/suffix checks) that can be sped up with a dedicated instruction, we should be open to considering adding more instructions.

 ### Store a `stringref` without copying